mosn/layotto/docs/en/README.md

 Layotto aims to combine Runtime with Service Mesh into one sidecar.
 No matter which product you are using as the Service Mesh data plane (e.g. Mosn,Envoy or any other product), you can always attach Layotto to it and add Multi-Runtime capabilities without adding new sidecars.

-For example, Layotto can both [serve as the data plane of istio](en/start/istio/start) and provide various Runtime APIs (such as Configuration API, Pub/Sub API, etc.)
+For example, by adding Runtime capabilities to MOSN, a Layotto process can both [serve as the data plane of istio](en/start/istio/start) and provide various Runtime APIs (such as Configuration API, Pub/Sub API, etc.)

 ## Features